-Short, useful definitions to align everyone in meetings.
+Short, useful definitions to get everyone aligned in meetings.

 Programmatic media buying platform (targeting, bidding, optimization, pacing).

-Open programmatic marketplace where inventory is bought/sold via auctions.
+Open programmatic marketplace where inventory is bought/sold via auction.

 Data collected directly by the brand/publisher (consent, CRM, browsing).